knh11545/openrefine4entrez/similar_articles.md

-Fetch similar articles
+Fetch similar articles from PubMed
 ==============================================================================

-Fetch the *similar articles* for a number of PubMed records.
+Fetch the *similar articles* for a set of PubMed records.

 The new (as of 2020) PubMed only allows to retrieve the similar articles for a single record.
 If the similar articles for a number of articles is needed collecting them becomes a tedious process: